-With an online event on 8 March, Salesforce and eco #LiT – Ladies in Tech are set to celebrate International Women’s Day, the 1st anniversary of Salesforce’s “Bring Women Back to Work” programme, as well as women from all around the world.
+With an online event on 8 March 2021, Salesforce and eco #LiT – Ladies in Tech celebrated International Women’s Day, the 1st anniversary of Salesforce’s “Bring Women Back to Work” programme, as well as women from all around the world.
 We want to encourage women to achieve their goals, to think big, and to access and seize career opportunities in the Internet industry.
-Celebrate alongside us and with great role models from the tech scene including Tijen Onaran, CEO and Founder of Global Digital Women, Lucia Falkenberg, Chief People Officer, eco Association, and Petra Jenner, Salesforce.
-Register now for free
+The webinar included great role models from the tech scene including Tijen Onaran, CEO and Founder of Global Digital Women, Lucia Falkenberg, Chief People Officer, eco Association, and Petra Jenner, Salesforce.

 Petra Jenner is one of the leading female figures in the tech scene.
 For over four years she’s been on board in top management at Salesforce as Senior Vice President, and was previously CEO for Microsoft in Switzerland.
 At Salesforce, Jenner is also an executive sponsor of the “Bring Women Back to Work” programme, which helps women in returning to work after parental leave.
 We spoke to her about career opportunities for women in the tech industry and what tech companies can do to attract and retain more women.